anb2473/Stream-Interpreter/README.md

 **Note:** We are actively developing an installer to simplify this process.

+### THE FOLLOWING INFORMATION IS FOR THE NEWEST MODEL OF STREAM (v1.0.0-alpha)

+Please go to our wiki for more detailed install information on specific releases.

 1.  **Install Python:** Download and install Python from (python.org/downloads).
 2.  **Locate Compiler and Interpreter:** Find the `compiler.py` and `interpreter.py` files within the cloned repository.